Emily in Paris: Critical response

 Daniel D'Addario of Variety described the series as "a delight that poses the question of what it really means to grow up, against a truly inviting backdrop", and that Collins is "an inherently winsome performer who has never been quite as well used as she is here".
 Kristen Baldwin of Entertainment Weekly gave the series a "B" and wrote, "If you need a five-hour brain vacation, Paris is a worthwhile destination."
 The New Zealand Herald considered the show "visually delectable" and that "Collins has a pixie-ish charm which makes her endearing", but also that the show is "as ephemeral as fairy floss".
 Kristen Lopez of IndieWire praised Collins for being a "jewel, make no mistake" and that "Emily in Paris is only as watchable and frivolous as its leading lady," but criticized the series as a whole, writing: "Emily in Paris is like scrolling through Instagram.
 It's a great way to waste time looking at pretty pictures with no depth."

+A few critics have pointed to the show's self-aware engagement with social media.
+In the New York Times, Jason Farago called it "an anamorphic projection of @emilyinparis, Emily's Instagram account, into moving pictures."
+In the New Yorker, Kyle Chayka writes that "The purpose of Emily in Paris is to provide sympathetic background for staring at your phone, refreshing your own feeds[...]
+It's O.K. to look at your phone all the time, the show seems to say, because Emily does it, too."
+Defending the show in Artforum, Harmon Siegel argued that this effect is self-aware, writing that, "When it hurtles into bizarrerie, Emily mocks us for not paying attention.
+It anticipates and parodies its expected reception as 'ambient television.'"

 Some people criticized Emily's character.
 Emma Gray from HuffPost called Emily a bland character, stating, "The show doesn't even make an effort to quirk her up or give her a more relatable, girl-next-door roughness: she's always immaculately coiffed and made-up and garbed in effortfully eye-catching outfits.
 But there's not much to the character except for enormous self-confidence and the inexplicable ability to attract new friends and love interests on every street corner."
 Rebecca Nicholson of The Guardian gave the series one out of five stars: "[...] if it is an attempt to fluff up the rom-com for the streaming age, then it falls over on its six-inch heels."
 Rachel Handler opined "Darren Star has done it yet again: centered an entire show on a thin, gently delusional white woman whimsically exploring a major metropolitan area in wildly expensive couture purchased on a mid-level salary."